-- Provides \$100 million one-time Proposition 98 General Fund in 2024-25 and 139.9 million ongoing Proposition 98 General Fund in 2025-26 to support 2.35 percent enrollment growth. - Provides \$60 million one-time Proposition 98 General Fund to support a student support block grant. - Approves the May Revision proposal to provide \$10 million ongoing Proposition 98 General Fund to support the expansion of the Rising Scholars Network. - Approves the May Revision proposal to withdraw \$168 million one-time Proposition 98 General Fund to support the Collaborative Enterprise Resource Planning project. - Provides \$12 million one-time Proposition 98 General Fund to support the Common Cloud Data Platform project with reporting requirements and Department of Technology review. - Modifies the May Revision proposal to shift \$492.4 million from community colleges to TK-12 to support TK expansion.
+- Provides \$100 million one-time Proposition 98 General Fund in 2024-25 and 139.9 million ongoing Proposition 98 General Fund in 2025-26 to support 2.35 percent enrollment growth. - Provides \$60 million one-time Proposition 98 General Fund to support a student support block grant. - Approves the May Revision proposal to provide \$10 million ongoing Proposition 98 General Fund to support the expansion of the Rising Scholars Network, and trailer bill language eliminating the cap on the number of campuses that can operate a Rising Scholars program. - Approves the May Revision proposal to withdraw \$168 million one-time Proposition 98 General Fund to support the Collaborative Enterprise Resource Planning project. - Provides \$12 million one-time Proposition 98 General Fund to support the Common Cloud Data Platform project with reporting requirements and Department of Technology review. - Modifies the May Revision proposal to shift \$492.4 million from community colleges to TK-12 to support TK expansion.
 Instead provides \$259 million prior year and current year funding for community college activities. - Provides \$5 million ongoing Proposition 98 General Fund and \$15 million one-time General Fund to support the Credit for Prior Learning Initiative, with trailer bill language ensuring focus on units that are degree- or certificate-applicable and allowing consideration of international educational experience. - Provides \$20 million one-time Proposition 98 General Fund for emergency financial aid. - Provides \$5.1 million one-time Proposition 98 General Fund to support financial aid support and outreach to community college students. - Provides \$10 million one-time Proposition 98 General Fund to support EMT/paramedic pre-apprenticeship academies. - Provides \$6.3 million one-time Proposition 98 General Fund to backfill costs related to the firefighter apprenticeship program and other apprenticeship programs. - Provides \$15 million one-time Proposition 98 General Fund to support Dreamer Resource Liaisons. - Provides \$5 million one-time Proposition 98 General Fund to develop a grant program for community colleges that are members of the Los Angeles Regional Consortium to assist with workforce recovery efforts and career technical education workforce development associated with Los Angeles regions' recovery from the Palisades and Eaton fires.